 Rights Holder Identification

 Currently the name (or first and surname) fields are defined as mandatory, when the rights holder is reported.
 In some instances only the nationality, a classification or a reference is required.
-The fields should be changed to optional.
+The fields should be changed to conditional, whereby if the notification requested the identification of the holders, at least one of the elements will be expected in the instruction.

+One/more of the following elements may be provided:

 /Document/MtgInstr/Instr/AcctDtls/RghtsHldr/LglPrsn/NmAndAdr/Nm